-The CallRESTEndpoint is a function that allows for calling REST web services.
-Use this function simply dragging it into a Function in the Linx Application Designer and configuring the properties required by the service to be called.
+The CallRESTEndpoint is a function that allows you to call REST web services.
+Simply drag it onto the design canvas and configure the properties required by the service that you want to call.

-The type of authentication configured on the server for the web service being called.
-Most common is Basic.
+The type of authentication required by the server of the web service that is being called.

 Arguments and data are commonly transferred using the headers of a call.
 You can add data to the headers if the web service requires this.